-Summertime is festival season: From lean-tos and jam bands to luxury yurts and Beyonce, there’s a festival for every goer.
-While being outdoors is part of the fun, it also means you have to consider some extra safety issues.
+Springtime marks the beginning of festival season.
+From lean-tos and jam bands to luxury yurts and Beyonce, there’s a festival for every goer.
+While being outdoors is part of the fun, it also introduces extra safety issues into the mix.
 The wrong combinations of surging temperatures, alcohol and recreational drugs can turn life-threatening if they’re not addressed in time.
 That’s why it’s important to know what to do and where to go before you even get your wristband.

 First and foremost, find your event’s first-aid station or medic tent.
 All of them should have one — the cost is included in your ticket price.
 You should always feel comfortable approaching medical staff for help, says Alex Pollak, a New York City paramedic since 1998 and the CEO of ParaDocs, a medical staffing company that provides services at events from races to music festivals.
 “We get it,” he says.
 “People are young and experimenting.
 We are there as a safety net.”